 Ah yes, the golden years.
 The time of life when one don’t have to endure the daily grind of a job, the time to go on cruises or enjoy a cabin in the mountains, the time to take time for oneself.
 What a crock!
 I am bored and becoming high maintenance.
 The older I get, the more there is to maintain.
 There is nothing golden about them except the color I use in my hair.

 Now, I am taking on another chapter in my life, trying to make the most of the golden years.
 Perhaps, it’s time to make a few changes.
 I have made a lot of u-turns during my years, more than I care to admit to, so why stop now – right?

 Not too long ago, I wrote a post, on LinkedIn, that drew some very kind comments, which one of the commenters offered this excerpt from the poem “The Love-Song of J. Alfred Prufrock” by T.S.Elliot.

 “measuring your life in coffee spoons”

-I love this!
-I am a coffee addict and can you imagine the number of coffee spoons in my life?
-What an excellent way to measure my life, rather than in chapters.
-I am truly sparked by this.
-I learned a little bit more about myself today and I am not going to let those golden years pass me by.
+I am sparked!
+Since I am a coffee addict, can you imagine the number of coffee spoons that have stirred in my life?
+What an excellent way to measure life, and for me more appropos than chapters.
+I learned a little bit more about myself today and I am not letting those golden years pass me by.
 No more whining about being bored – I promise.

 As I sit and sip my coffee, it is still a gloomy day.
 But, that doesn’t bother me as I feel a new sense of a happier me, myself and I.